lpil/lpil/docs/_posts/2024-12-26-how-to-add-metaprogramming-to-gleam.md

 For example, if the feature is Lisp-style macros then the compiler is going to need a way to evaluate Gleam code at compiler time.
 Currently the compiler can't do this, so how would that be added?
-There's a great deal of complexity there, especially since we want it compilation to be fast!
+There's a great deal of complexity there, especially since we want compilation to be fast!

 ## Make a proposal